 He believes it was a mother and her cubs as normally these cats are solitary in the wild.

 The family explored Andy’s outdoor living area for about 6 minutes and he was able to film the entire adventure.
 The big cats casually sipped water together from a refreshing fountain.

 At one point, mama cat peers inside the home with eyes sure to make anyone’s heart skip a beat.
 Remaining calm and avoiding startling movements, Andy professionally kept the camera recording.

 One brave cub decided it needed a better view and even hopped up onto the railing of the deck!

 After apparently appurroving the outdoor space, the foursome casually crossed the deck, descended down another staircase and disappeared back into the thick coniferous forest.

 While you can occasionally spot a big cat from a distance in their mountainous region, David never expected a whole family of the graceful felines to be right outside his window!

-We’re just glad this extremely rare event was filmed for the world to share in his experience.
+We’re just glad this extremely rare mountain lion sighting was filmed for the world to share in his experience.

-Granted now that his home has been deemed cat-worthy, you can bet he will be a bit more cautious when stepping outdoors.
+You can bet he will be a bit more cautious when stepping outdoors now that his home has been deemed “cat-worthy”.
 You know that feeling of thinking there is something watching you from the woods?
 Multiply that times 4!